MyGlucoPal/mobile-app/__tests__/firebase/README.md

    firebase emulators:start
    ```

+   > This emulator is required to running for the tests to run.
+If you are done testing you can kill the emulator by pressing: `ctrl + c`

 2. Now on your other terminal windows we'll be running the tests
    - You can run `yarn test` and it will run all tests inside the `__tests__` directory.
 This includes UI tests (components/pages), as well
      as the tests inside the `__tests__/firebase/` tests.